remyeltorro/celldetective/docs/source/get-started.rst

 .. note::

-    With microscopy data acquired through :math:`\mu` Manager, it is quite common to have the channel dimension interlaced with the time dimension, to preserve the time-channel dimension separation
+    With microscopy data acquired through :math:`\mu` Manager [#]_ , it is quite common to have the channel dimension interlaced with the time dimension, to preserve the time-channel dimension separation

 .. note::